CDJellen/azure-kusto-go/README.md

 * Added `Application` and `User` as `ClientRequestProperties` to set the `x-ms-app` and `x-ms-user` headers, and the matching fields in `.show queries`.
 ### Version 0.8.0
 * Add all missing client request properties, and the ability to use custom ones using `CustomQueryOption`
-* Add the option to not parse the response when querying, but to receieve the json directly - `QueryToJson`
+* Add the option to not parse the response when querying, but to receive the json directly - `QueryToJson`
 * Various lint fixes and code improvements

 ### Version 0.7.0